 This is the time of year when millions of Americans eagerly await their tax refunds.
 The IRS began accepting federal income tax returns Jan.
 24 and has sent nearly 38 million refunds so far this tax season, with an average refund of $3,401 through March 4.
 Here’s everything to know about the fastest way to get your refund and how to check on the status of your refund.

 When Should I Expect My Tax Refund?

 It depends on how you filed your tax return.
 You’ll get the money fastest if you file electronically and have the refund deposited directly into your bank account.
-“If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days of acceptance,” says Lisa Greene-Lewis, CPA and tax expert with TurboTax.
+“If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days of acceptance,” says Lisa Greene-Lewis, a certified public accountant and tax expert with TurboTax.
 The IRS usually accepts your return within 24 to 48 hours of e-filing, she says.

 Filing electronically sooner rather than later is also a good way to protect against tax refund identity thieves.
 “The fastest and safest way is for taxpayers to file electronically and have their refund direct deposited into their bank account,” says Mark Steber, Jackson Hewitt’s chief tax information officer.
 “Filing electronically not only helps protect against identity theft and tax refund theft, but it also means taxpayers will get their refund sooner.”